authelia/doks/content/en/integration/proxies/swag.md

 [SWAG] is a reverse proxy supported by **Authelia**.
 It's an [NGINX] proxy container with bundled configurations to make your life easier.

+_**Important:** When using these guides it's important to recognize that we cannot provide a guide for every possible method of deploying a proxy.
+These are guides showing a suggested setup only and you need to understand the proxy configuration and customize it to your needs.
+To-that-end we include links to the official proxy documentation throughout this documentation and in the [See Also](#see-also) section._

 ## Introduction

 As [SWAG] is a [NGINX] proxy with curated configurations, integration of **Authelia** with [SWAG] is very easy and you